Charlotte Ritchie: Career

 In 2004, Ritchie played a lead role in a short film entitled The Open Doors with Welsh actor Michael Sheen.
 She appeared as an uncredited extra in the 2005 film Harry Potter and the Goblet of Fire.
-She also appeared in The Pierglass at the Young Pleasance Theatre in August 2006 at the Edinburgh Festival Fringe.

 Ritchie performed with All Angels in an episode of Emmerdale.
 She also played Emily Owen, a neighbour in the BBC's Life of Riley.

 From 2011 to 2016, Ritchie portrayed Oregon in the Channel 4 comedy series Fresh Meat.

-She starred alongside Tom Stourton in the BBC Three sitcom Siblings, which was first broadcast in summer 2014, and she appeared as a guest panellist in the same year on 8 Out of 10 Cats.
+She starred alongside Tom Stourton in the BBC Three sitcom Siblings (2014), and she appeared as a guest panellist in the same year on 8 Out of 10 Cats.

 From 2015 to 2018, she played Nurse Barbara Gilbert (later Hereward) in the popular period drama Call the Midwife.

 In 2016, she appeared in the UK production of Noël Coward's Private Lives, playing the role of Sibyl Chase.

 On New Years Day 2019, Ritchie had the guest starring role of Lin in the Doctor Who episode "Resolution".

 From 2019 to 2023, she played Alison, alongside Kiell Smith-Bynoe as Mike, in Ghosts, a BBC sitcom about a young couple who inherit a haunted estate.
-In 2019, she appeared in Dead Pixels, also playing a character named Alison.
+In 2019, she played Alison in Dead Pixels.

 She additionally played George in the Channel 4 series Feel Good, co-starring with Mae Martin.
-The series was released on Netflix in 2020.

-Ritchie was a contestant on series 11 of Taskmaster, which was broadcast on Channel 4 in March to May 2021.
-She has since been a guest on several episodes of the official Taskmaster podcast.
+Ritchie was a contestant on series 11 of Channel 4's Taskmaster (2021).

 In 2022, Ritchie joined the cast as a series regular on season 4 of You.
+That same year, she debuted as Bonnie Evans/Davenport in Grantchester.

 In 2023, Ritchie appeared in the music video for "The Blades" by the alternative rock band Squid.

-Ritchie also briefly appeared in the 2023 film Wonka as Barbara.
+She appeared as Barbara in the 2023 film Wonka.

+In 2026, she also appeared as Environment Agency employee Sophie Harrison in the Channel 4 docudrama Dirty Business.
+In the Netflix show Legends (2026), which too was released in 2026, Ritchie's portrayal of her character, also named Sophie, was praised for "a quietly stunning and authoritative performance".

+She also presented the nine part docuseries For the Record: An Incomplete History of Music for The Cosmic Shambles Network released in 2026.
+She was praised as being the series 'trump card' and as a 'charming, humanising force'.